pudly/schmopera-hugo/content/articles/coc-barber.md

 Argentinan tenor [Santiago Ballerini](/scene/people/santiago-ballerini/), also making his COC debut, in the role of Almaviva seemed to have a bit of a rollercoaster of a night.
 His Count was lovable and energetic.
 His animated portrayal may have had something to do with a few of the vocal challenges he had (and expertly overcame); but take it from me, I know from experience how hard that is - and so do a lot of you lovely Schmop-tops.
 I have to say, Ballerini was quite good at playing Almaviva pretending to be Lindoro pretending to be Don Alonso.
 His character voice was hilarious and it was during the voice lesson when I felt that his physicality was now helping his singing - instead of the opposite. #bravo

+> It wasn't just fast for the sake of being fast, it was informed, controlled, and drove the inherent comedy of the production - which it sorely needed.

 Reprising his role of Bartolo from the 2015 production, Italian baritone Renato Girolami was just as aggravating as you could want Bartolo to be in his heavy-handed guardianship (#understatement).
 Girolami lumbered about and lorded over his manor in the most comically obtuse manner.
 His upper register sailed through the house and his comic timing was consistently on point.

 Hitting all the big names in the opera canon, previously seen in Puccini and Verdi at the COC in 2019, bass-baritone Brandon Cedel checks Rossini off his list in his hilarious portrayal of Basilio, Rosina's music teacher.
 Cedel has a thick, rich, tone that is both booming and agile.
 His comic timing was on par with Griolami and their chemistry was great.